The Horse-Drawn Carriage Collection

 The Park Drag or Road Coach:

-The travel coupe or sleeper:
+The traveling coupé or sleeper:

 Le Pin National Stud boasts an exceptional collection of horse-drawn vehicles, most of them listed as historical property.
 These unique items can be admired by the visitor during a guided tour of the National Stud.
 They represent a true witness of life in the 19th Century, of the customs and traditions of the day.
 Every detail depicts the comfort and safety of travellers, their social status and their routine.